Live Bee Check

 Want to keep your own stingless bees?
 You can start by finding your own nest and transferring it to a box, or pleading with a friend to share theirs.
 Or you can take an easy path and buy your first hive.

 We sell Honey OATH hives stocked with a strong nucleus of bees for $550 each.
 Our stocked hives include a protective metal roof.
 Our hives have a clear brood excluder that is taped over, confining the bees to the bottom two boxes to allow for wonderful temporary viewing opportunities.
 A closure is included with your stocked hive to keep the bees in.
-We sell two bee species, each in two hive designs.
+We sell two bee species.
 See details below.

 For placing an order to purchase a stocked hive see below, or alternatively email us.
-For local pickup, we usually have hives available for sale at short notice (dependent on wait list time, see above).
+For local pickup, we usually have hives available (dependent on wait list time, see above).
 For orders outside the Brisbane region we may need up to 6 weeks to prepare a stocked hive for postage.
 When mailing hives, we charge a postage and handling fee of $50 for QLD and $100 for NSW.
 If you are needing your hive couriered, there may be a slightly longer wait period.
 Various payment options are available.
 If we do have a wait list please proceed with ordering as usual and we will contact you closer to when the hive is ready to arrange a date to collect/send.

 In preparing for the arrival of your recently purchased hive, or while considering whether to buy a hive, there are a few important factors to consider.
 These include: